Zinfandel: Other locations

-Zinfandel is cultivated in Montenegro under the name Kratošija, the genotype sameness being discovered in 2008.
 Old vine Zinfandel plantings dating from the 1930s have been found in Baja California, Mexico.
 There are also small Zinfandel plantings in Western Australia, Mudgee in New South Wales and the McLaren Vale area of South Australia.
 South Africa has a small production of Zinfandel, including one estate rated among the country's Zinfandel producers and winner of an international prize.
 In France, there is a single hectare of Zinfandel grown in the Côtes de Thongue region, sold by Domaine de l'Arjolle.

 Viticulture and winemaking

 Zinfandel vines are quite vigorous and grow best in warm but not too hot climates because grapes may shrivel in hot weather.
 Zinfandel's thin-skinned grapes grow in large, tight bunches that are sometimes prone to bunch rot.
 The fruit ripens reasonably early and produces juice with high sugar content.
 If weather conditions permit, the grapes may be late-harvested to make dessert wine.
 Zinfandel is often praised for its ability to reflect both its terroir and its winemaker's style and skill.

 The grapes exhibit an uneven pattern of ripening: a single bunch may contain both raisin-like, over-ripe grapes, and green, unripened grapes.
 Some winemakers choose to vinify the bunches with these varying levels of ripeness, while others hand-harvest the bunches, even by single berries, in multiple passes through the vineyards over several weeks.
 This extensively laborious practice is one component of the high cost of some Zinfandels.

 Red Zinfandel wines have been criticized for being too "hot" (too alcoholic), although modern winemaking techniques have helped make them more approachable.
 On the other hand, Zinfandel producers such as Joel Peterson of Ravenswood believe that alcohol-removing technologies, such as reverse osmosis and spinning cones, remove a sense of terroir from the wine.
 If a wine has the tannins and other components to balance 15% alcohol, Peterson argues, it should be accepted on its terms.

 Factors that affect the wine's flavors include the length of fermentation, length of the maceration period with skin contact, the level of oak aging, and the degrees Brix of the harvested grapes.
 White Zinfandel is normally harvested early at 20°Bx when the grapes have yet to develop much varietal character, though some examples can develop hints of tobacco and apple skin.
 At 23°Bx (the degree that most red wine is considered "ripe"), strawberry flavors develop.
 Cherry flavors appear at 24°Bx followed by blackberry notes at 25°Bx.